 The general rule of thumb is to save 10 per cent of your income.
 This can be tricky, especially early in your 20s and 30s.
 If you can't save this much, save what you can and adjust as you progress.
 You won't miss what you're putting away if you have included in in your budget.
 If you can find a way to put savings away, do it.
 And this doesn’t necessarily mean getting a side-hustle.

 Think about what you need and what you don’t need.
 Audit your spending.
 Review your Mastercard® credit card and MemberCard debit card statements.
 You’ll be surprised what you find.
 Gym memberships and classes you haven’t been taking, big cell phone bills with data overages, expensive hand soaps, lots of brunch and wine bills.
 When you add it all up, you’ll be surprised at the total.
 If you were able to cut down or even eliminate these expenses, you could pocket that money and put it towards your savings.
 Talk to an advisor about creating a budget that works for you.

 Savings doesn’t have to be all about cutting spending.
 You can save with programs, while you spend.
-Take advantage of programs like BIGChange®, which rounds up your MemberCard debit card purchases and deposits the difference in your Simply Free Account® (which saves you up to $200 a year in account fees anyway).
+Take advantage of programs like BIGChange®, which rounds up your MemberCard debit card purchases and deposits the difference in your Simply Free Account® which charges you no monthly fee for your day-to-day banking.